 After the museum, it’s time to enter the Great American Ballpark.
 If you’re visiting with children, the first base line is a great spot for families, as behind the food vendors you’ll find a whiffle ball field and even a large playground.
 The Reds have many affordable seating options, so you’re sure to find something that pleases.

 Picky kids won’t be disappointed by ballpark dinner options – there are the usual hot dogs BUT even better is a meal from Frisch’s.
 Did you know the burger joint started in Cincinnati?
 A double cheeseburger with fries makes the game even better.

+(Sadly, the Carew Tower is currently closed as of May 2022).
 The best view in Cincinnati awaits you at the top of the Carew Tower.
 The Carew Tower’s observation deck sits only 49 floors up, BUT the building’s elevation makes it the highest spot in town.
 There isn’t great signage for visiting the Observation Deck.
 Take the building’s elevators to the 43rd floor, then get off and take a very small elevator (it says Max.
 4 people) to the 48th floor.
 From there you’ll have to ascend one flight of stairs.
 We took our stroller along and just left it on the landing of the 48th floor.
 It was a quiet morning at the top so we didn’t have any issues.

 The views are worth any elevator claustrophobia or fear of heights – I speak from experience. 😉

 For some ideas as to where to get lunch check out these lists:

 After lunch, it’s time to head home.
 You’ll be ready to book another trip back to Queen City.